Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Introduction

-Turning to the theme of lensed BH-BH mergers and/or lensed NS-NS mergers, it is inarguable that multi-messenger detection of a lensed GW will be transformational, i.e.\ detection of a lensed NS-NS merger and its lensed kilonova counterpart.
-This is because the electromagnetic detection will localise the GW source to $\lesssim1\,\rm arcsec$ accuracy with ground-based data, and potentially $\simeq10\,\rm milliarcsec$ accuracy with space-based observations.
+It is inarguable that multi-messenger detection of a lensed GW will be transformational, i.e.\ detection of a lensed NS-NS merger and its lensed EM counterpart.
+This is because the EM detection will localise the GW source to $\lesssim1\,\rm arcsec$ accuracy with ground-based data, and potentially $\simeq10\,\rm milliarcsec$ accuracy with space-based observations.
 This will be the lensing analogue of the localisation of GW170817 to a specific location in the outskirts of its host galaxy NGC4993 via the detection of its optical/infrared and short gamma-ray burst (SGRB) counterpart \cite[][and references therein]{GW170817-MMA,MarguttiChornock2021}.
-Such accurate localisation would eliminate reliance on statistical arguments for or against several poorly localised BH-BH detections being images of the same lensed source and several different galaxies being the lens and/or the host \citep[e.g.][]{Hannuksela2020,Wempe2022}.
-Whilst the detection rates of GW signals from lensed NS-NS mergers are expected to be lower than for lensed BH-BH mergers, preliminary estimates indicate that multi-messenger detection of lensed NS-NS mergers will be feasible in the 2020s \citep{Smith2019lsst,Oguri2019}.
-Detection of multiple images of the lensed kilonova counterpart will also expand the science of lensed GWs into the chemical enrichment history of the universe and the physics of kilonovae.
-For example, subsequent detection of the trailing image of the lensed kilonova potentially gives access to the rising portion of the kilonova in the rest-frame ultraviolet.
-Such measurements would shed light on arguably the biggest unsolved mystery of GW170817, namely the physics responsible for the very bright blue early component of its emission \citep[e.g.][]{Arcavi2018,Piro2018,Nicholl2021}.
-The feasibility of such measurements will depend on the amplitude of the arrival time difference between the images and the reliability of predictions of the arrival time difference between the images, as highlighted by the two confirmed detections of strongly lensed supernovae to date \citep{Kelly2015,Treu2016,Jauzac2016,Goobar2017,More2017}.
+Such accurate localisation would eliminate reliance on statistical arguments for or against several poorly localised BH-BH detections being images of the same lensed source and several different galaxies being the lens and/or the host \citep[e.g.][]{Hannuksela2020,Wempe2022}. {Moreover, despite intriguing candidates \citep[e.g.][]{Graham2020}, there are no confirmed EM counterparts to BH-BH mergers available to help with localisation.} Whilst the detection rates of GW signals from lensed NS-NS mergers are expected to be lower than for lensed BH-BH mergers, preliminary estimates indicate that multi-messenger detection of lensed NS-NS mergers will be feasible in the 2020s \citep{Smith2019lsst,Oguri2019}.

+Detection of multiple images of the lensed EM counterpart will also expand the science of lensed GWs, for example into the chemical enrichment history of the universe and the physics of kilonovae.
+For example, detection of the trailing image of the lensed kilonova will potentially probe the rising portion of the kilonova in the rest-frame ultraviolet (UV).
+This would shed light on arguably the biggest unsolved mystery of GW170817, namely the physics responsible for the very bright blue early component of its emission \citep[e.g.][]{Arcavi2018,Piro2018,Nicholl2021}.
+The feasibility of such measurements will depend on the arrival time difference between the images and the reliability {of any predictions that are required}, as highlighted by resolved and confirmed detections of strongly lensed supernovae \citep{Kelly2015,Treu2016,Jauzac2016,Goobar2017,Goobar2022,More2017}.